-Pollinator lawn fun fact:

-Over 60 species of bees have been observed on pollinator lawns in Minneapolis alone!
+Pollinator lawn fun fact: Over 60 species of bees have been observed on pollinator lawns in Minneapolis alone!

-Bee Lawn Establishment Overseeding Lawn Renovation 1.
-2. 3.
-4. MOW your lawn as short as possible.
+Bee Lawn Establishment Overseeding Lawn Renovation MOW your lawn as short as possible.
 A low mow will improve seed to soil contact upon seeding.
 RAKE away lawn clippings to expose the soil.
 SPREAD the pollinator lawn seed mix evenly throughout the lawn area.
-WATER the lawn 2-3x per week for the first month after planting.
-Rain and irrigation combined.
+WATER for 5 minutes in the morning and 5 minutes in the evening every day for 2 weeks, then cut back to the morning only for 2 weeks.
 REMOVE your existing turfgrass.
 Use a sodcutter for a small area, or contact a local landscape professional for a larger area.
 SPREAD the pollinator lawn seed mix evenly throughout the lawn area.
-WATER the lawn 2-3x per week until grass germinates 1 OTE ONLY overseed into lawns containing either ntucky bluegrass (KYBG) or fine fescue (FF).
+WATER for 5 minutes in the morning and 5 minutes in the evening every day for 2 weeks, then cut back to the morning only for 2 weeks.
+Continue Continue to provide supplemental water 2-3 x per week as needed depending on temperature and soil moisture.
+NOTE ONLY overseed into lawns containing either Kentucky bluegrass (KYBG) or fine fescue (FF). to provide supplemental water 2-3 x per week as needed depending on temperature and soil moisture.
 NOTE Lawn renovation should be considered if lawn is overrun by weeds, or if turf present is not KYBG or FF.